MUSTdigital/MD-YAM/README.md

 * **capability** *(string, required)*.
 The capability required for this menu to be displayed to the user.
 See $capability parameter on the [Codex](https://codex.wordpress.org/Function_Reference/add_submenu_page#Parameters).

 ## Field types and their options
-Each field array consists of two parts.
-First part consists of [common options](#common-properties) and [special options](#special-properties).
+Each field definition comprises two parts.
+First part consists of [common options](#common-properties) and second part consists of [special options](#special-properties).
 Special options vary due to field type and should be stored in an 'options' key of a field array.

 #### Available field types (by default).
 * 'text'